The online application is available on Stanford's Graduate Admissions website at http://gradadmissions.stanford.edu/

 Each year, the Department of Religious Studies admits a small number of students to graduate study.
 Although numbers vary considerably from year to year, the department typically receives some sixty to seventy-five applications, from which it selects three to five for the doctoral program.

-Application files are screened by a department admissions committee, which recommends a limited number of files for the deliberation and decision of the entire professoriate.
+Application files are screened by a department admissions committees consisting of the faculty in the various areas or subfields, which recommend a limited number of files for the deliberation and decision of the entire professoriate.
 Notification of the result of the selection process normally occurs in late February.
+In many cases applicants being considered for admission are invited to visit Stanford to discuss their applications with the relevant faculty before a final determination is made.
 Students receiving offers of admission have until April 15 to respond.
-They may apply to the department for funds to visit Stanford before making their decision on the offer.
+Those who have not already visited the campus during the selection process may apply to the department for funds to visit Stanford before making their decision on the offer.

 Two principal factors play a role in the selection process: